 - Find the darkest sky possible.
 Light pollution can be a huge problem when trying to capture the night sky.
 The Dark Sky Finder app will help you find great spots for star watching and night sky photography.

 - Use a timer or a shutter release.
 When taking a picture, either set your self-timer on your phone or use a remote shutter release to eliminate camera shake.
+Check out this guide to iPhone camera accessories to pick the best shutter release and tripod.

 - Never use digital zoom.
 Newer iPhones include several lenses that change the focal length of your camera.
 These are great tools for finding the right composition.
 But do not use your iPhone’s digital zoom, which uses internal software to zoom in on a scene.
 This will drastically reduce the quality of your image.